Straitjackets and Lunch Money signings

 From Chernobyl with Love was awarded the Eric Hoffer Book Award for Academic Press.
+Chernobyl was on the Bookable Space podcast.
 Exiled was featured in Alta Journal’s 13 books to read for March.
 Exiled was also featured on the Bookshop Podcast.
+Katya was featured in the 2023 Bay Area Book Festival roundup, Santa Barbara News-Press and on KCLU.

 Katya reported on the difficulty of writing about the war in Ukraine for LitHub.